wtre/iBMSC/README.md

 * Added technical error check (Jack notes, impossible chords for PMS, and impossible scratches for DP).
 Not a toggle because running it live will severely reduce performance.
 Accessible via the Options tab or via Ctrl+Alt+E.
 * Added better support for all audio files (supported by CSCore + ogg).
 * Added support for rebinding keys.
+* Added #TOTAL Options window to set a recommended #TOTAL value based on the selected calculation formula.
+* Added lines to scroll along the panel while previewing a keysound and to indicate the keysound's end point.

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8: